PurdueCAM2Project/SE4ML/sphinx-book/source/software/chapter_test.rst

 more.
 Human eyes are not good detecting the differences between = and ==.
 This is a difficult bug to fix because keeping assert means the program is correct.
 Removing assert means the program is wrong.
+These problems about misuse ``assert`` were observed in the authors' classes.
+They actually happened multiple times.

 The third problem is, perhaps, somewhat philosophical.
 It is the attitude of creating good software.
 Software is deployed in many